Audrey Ethel Gomez

 (Photo courtesy of his granddaughter Jenny Franco McNamara)

 My great-aunt Audrey Ethel Gomez was born at the family home in Belmont, Laventille, Port of Spain, Trinidad on 3 June 1889.
-She was just a year younger than my grandmother Elsie (Gomez) Sheppard, and was the second child in a family of nine children.
+She was just a year younger than her sister, my grandmother Elsie (Gomez) Sheppard, and was the second child in a family of nine children.

 Her parents Joseph and Christina (Pereira) Gomez were living in Sangre Grande with their family when Audrey married a handsome Grenadian, Louis Franco.
 My grandparents Charles and Elsie (Gomez) Sheppard hosted their wedding reception at their home in Port of Spain.
 Grandma Elsie was the eldest of the Gomez family, and was at the time seven months pregnant with their fifth child, John.